maddenp/iotaa/README.md

         yield x
 ```

-Finally, we have this workflow's only `@external` task, `box_of_tea_bags()`.
+Finally, we have this workflow's second `@external` task, `box_of_tea_bags()`.
 The idea here is that this is something that simply must exist, and no action by the workflow can create it:

 ``` python
 @external